-Ending Balance Requests to College Council-The Ending Balance requests are sent to College Council for approval and implementation.

 Adjustments after Ending Balance is Finalized - In October of the following year, the Vice President of Administrative Services will provide final ending balance data to PIEAC and Budget Committee.
 Budget committee will review the information to consider recommendations to increase ending balance resource allocations funding if there are significant increases in the actual ending balance.
 If the Budget Committee recommends increasing funds available for resource allocations requests from the prior year, additional expenditure will be based on prioritization from the prior year.

-Table #4